OgieBen/OkayDocs/README.md

  To proceed with Okay integration, you are required to create an account using this [link](https://okaythis.com/signup).
 Once you are successfully signed up, login in with the credentials that you used to create the account [here](https://demostand.okaythis.com/multi-tenant-admin/login).

- Once you are logged in to your [dashboard](https://demostand.okaythis.com/pss-admin/dashboard) click on **Tenants** in the top toolbar then select [**tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) from the drop down menu.
+ Once you are logged in to your [dashboard](https://demostand.okaythis.com/pss-admin/dashboard) click on **Tenants** in the top toolbar, then select [**tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) from the drop down menu.

  ![Dashboard Toolbar Image](/images/toolbar-tenants.png)

- The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as a SPS service that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
+ The [**Tenants**](https://demostand.okaythis.com/multi-tenant-admin/tenants) web page is where you will register your server as an SPS that will communicate with Okay servers in order to verify/intiate secure transactions/authentications.
 You tenant page should present a table that looks like the table below.

  ![Tenant Table Image](/images/tenant-dashboard.png)